 What Bat-Mite was getting at is that there is no “definitive Batman.”
 Since the 30’s, Batman has been reinterpreted over and over and over.
-Today, I’m here to recap and review an episode of Batman: the Animated Series that set out to say something along similar lines, “Legends of the Dark Knight.”
+Today, I’m here to recap and review an episode of Batman: the Animated Series (well, The New Batman Adventures, technically) that set out to say something along similar lines, “Legends of the Dark Knight.”

 Now before we begin, let me set the stage for this version of Batman: He’s Batman.

 Well, that’s all you need to know!
 Seriously, this show has probably the most generic Batman ever.
 That’s not a criticism, but an observation, and I’m not saying this in a negative way.
 I’m just saying that this version of Batman is probably the easiest to jump right into because it has the most familiar elements for the average person with a passing familiarity with Batman, but it doesn’t add too many of its own quirks to the mix to confuse newcomers.

 It’s pretty refreshing when compared to versions like Beware the Batman that like to invent their own additions to the mythos.
 And with that, let’s begin!

 I would like to note that this is a world where an albino gorilla is a sophisticated criminal mastermind, and a non-albino one was the leader of most of the super villains on Earth for a good while.
 I’m not saying, I’m just saying.